dasarpai/old.dasarpai.github.io/_dsblog/2023-02-06-Books-on-Conciousness.md

 I am not saying you ask these questions because you are fed up or puzzled with your life.
 But because of different reasons.
 You are creating artificial intelligence systems.

-In my own way, I have been reading, listening, contemplating, and meditating on the above question.
+In my own way, I have been reading, listening, contemplating, and meditating on the above questions.
 Adi Sankar's Advaita Vedanta speaks a volume on this subject.
-But in the last 100 years, many western philosophers and scientists started writing on this subject.
+But in the last 100 years, many western philosophers and scientists started researching and writing on this subject.
 Apart from your professional life where you are paid for your work.
-Apart from the day to family and social responsibilities if you are serious and get some time to reflect on the above questions then a list of the following books may be of your interest.
+Apart from the day to day family and social responsibilities if you are serious and get some time to reflect on the above questions then a list of the following books may be of your interest.

 Note: I am not saying other professionals don't ask these questions.
 When life goes through different circumstances everyone at one point or another goes through these questions.
-A serious software engineer who writes software (intelligence) for the hardware has a high probability of thinking about these questions.
+But, a serious software engineer who writes software (intelligence) for the hardware (body) has a high probability of thinking about these questions.

-# Books-on-Conciousness
+# 100+ Good Books on Conciousness

 ## 1. The Origin of Consciousness in the Breakdown of the Bicameral Mind
 Julian Jaynes, 1976